Os3r3um/reconned/README.md

 --quick |   Use ONLY Sublis3r's subdomain methods (+ subbrute)
---bruteall  |   Bruteforce with JHaddix All.txt List instead of SecList --fresh  |   Delete old data from output folder
+--bruteall  |   Bruteforce with JHaddix All.txt List instead of SecList --fresh  |   Delete old data from output folder --notify  |   Send Pushover or Gmail Notifications
 -d  |   The domain you want to preform recon on
 -b  |   Bruteforce with subbrute/massdns and SecList wordlist -s n    |   Only HTTPs domains
 -p  |   Add port 8080 for HTTP and 8443 for HTTPS

+##### Notifications
+- Complete the ext/notifycfg.ini for Pushover or Gmail notifications. (*Enable must be set to True*)
+- Please see the Pushover API info [here](https://pushover.net/api) and instructions on how to allow less secure apps on your gmail account [here](https://support.google.com/accounts/answer/6010255)

+##### To-Do List
+- Multiple Domain Names
+- ~~Notifications~~

 ##### Updates
 - 07-15-2017: Updated to include error handling and updated reconnaissance  techniques from Bugcrowd's [LevelUp](https://pages.bugcrowd.com/level-up-virtual-hacking-conference) Conference (including subbrute/masscan and subdomain lists) - influenced by Jason Haddix's talk [Bug Hunter's Methodology 2.0](https://t.co/Umhj4NUtJ5)
 - 08-09-2017: Various fixes (+ phantomjs error), added --fresh option, removed redundant PyBrute folder from output and added pip requirements.txt
+- 08-15-2017: Added notification (--notify) option with Pushover or Gmail support